Cullacabardee, Western Australia: Geography

 Cullacabardee is 21 km north of Perth's central business district, beyond the residential suburb of Ballajura.
-It covers approximately 13 km2) and its borders are Gnangara Road to the north, Alexander Drive to the west, Hennessy Road (Old Beechboro Road) to the east and Hepburn Avenue to the south.
+It covers approximately 13 km2) and its borders are Gnangara Road to the north, Alexander Drive to the west, Tonkin Highway to the east and Hepburn Avenue to the south.
 Only one public road, Baal Street, enters the locality.

 Much of the suburb's area, formerly owned by the Western Australian Planning Commission and known as "IP8 West", became part of Whiteman Park on 31 March 2000 and contains about 5 km2 of regionally significant bushland.
 The remaining sections are zoned General Rural under the City of Swan's 1993 Cullacabardee Rural Plan.

 Cullacabardee is located over an unconfined aquifer known as the Gnangara Mound, a major supplier of scheme groundwater to the Perth Metropolitan Area.
 The area is classified as an underground Water Pollution Control Area under the Water Authority Act 1984 and a Priority 1 drinking water source by the now defunct Department of Water.
 A survey of soils in the area in April 1999 indicated that Cullacabardee's soil is located in the Bassendean Sand soil association, and is a leached white siliceous sand of mineral quartz, with negligible phosphorus retention capability.
 Vegetation is mainly low woodland forests of sheoak and banksia, with scattered jarrah.